koinos/koinos-cli/README.md

 `help <command-name>` will show a help message for the given command.

 Some commands require a node rpc endpoint.
 This can be specified either when starting the wallet with '--rpc' command line switch, or with the `connect` command from within the wallet.
+Both take an endpoint url.

 A circle top the left of the prompt will show red or green depending on whether or not you have specified an RPC endpoint.